 Other Treatments and Methods

-Along with the physiotherapeutic procedures used in treatment, physioherapists often provide patients with recommendations for using equipment like walking devices and mobility support.
+Along with the physiotherapeutic procedures used in treatment, physiotherapists often provide patients with recommendations for using equipment like walking devices and mobility support.
 Reputable physiotherapists strive to help patients keep informed about their particular health issues and required treatment options.
 Patient education is typically a key element in the effectiveness of physiotherapy.
-For more information, please visit Lifemark Health to find additional resources.